-- Free transport to and from an airport or train station - Money-off vouchers for a future stay at the hotel - Free bottle of water, packet of sweets, nuts or biscuits
+- Free transport to and from an airport or train station - · Money-off vouchers for a future stay at the hotel - · Free bottle of water, packet of sweets, nuts or biscuits

-2. Two good quality points for the environment of a H&C business?
+2. Two good quality points for the environment of a hospitality and catering business?

 - Comfortable

 - Warm

 - Friendly

-- Accessible to people with disabilities
+- · Accessible to people with disabilities

-- 3. Two good quality points for the ingredients and materials used in a H&C business?
+3. Two good quality points for the ingredients and materials used in a hospitality and catering business?

-- Good quality food
+- · Good-quality food

-- Good quality toilet and bathroom facilities
+- · Good-quality toilet and bathroom facilities

-- Comfortable furniture and beds
+- · Comfortable furniture and beds